TorahResource Institute Faculty

 'Qere ve'la ketiv, ketiv ve'la qere' : Problematic Categories in Masoretic Studies, International Organization of Masoretic Studies, Jerusalem, Israel (Aug, 2017)

 Ariel received his B.S. from West Chester State University and Philadelphia Biblical University, and his M.Div from the Biblical Theological Seminary.
 He has been an adjunct professor with IBEX (Israel Bible Exchange program) since 1995.
 His area of specialty is Tanach Studies with a special love for Tanach History, Biblical Geography, Studies in Torah and the Prophets.
 He specializes in the role of Biblical History and Geography.
 Ariel is also an instructor with Torah Resources International.
 He taught both full and part time at Israel College of Bible from 1992-2006.
 Ariel and his wife D’vorah have four children and seven grandchildren.

-André teaches a continuing Biblical Hebrew reading class and is developing a continuing Koine Greek reading class and a technical course on Accordance Bible software.
-He has offered two presentations at previously held TorahResource Summer Family Camps, one on unhistorical traditions in the Hebrew Roots movement and another on ethnicity from the perspective of God’s Torah.
+André teaches a continuing Biblical Hebrew reading class and a technical course on Accordance Bible software.
+He is developing other courses, including short courses to be offered in the summer.
+He has a passion for the Biblical languages and for critiquing problematic assumptions of Biblical scholarship.
 He has studied full-time with TorahResource Institute from 2014 to 2016, where he learned to read Biblical Hebrew and Greek.
-In 2017, with God’s help he moved to the Pacific Northwest and has since been working on obtaining a bachelor's degree in Classics from the University of Puget Sound in Tacoma, Washington.
+In 2017, with God’s help, he moved to the Pacific Northwest and has since been working on obtaining a bachelor's degree in Classics from the University of Puget Sound in Tacoma, Washington.
+He submitted his thesis on the dietary laws in the Septuagint in December 2020 and is working on the last two credits for his degree.
 He is married to his wife Maya and they welcomed their first child into the world in February 2020.